Saurabh7Goku/iNueronFSDS2.0-Assessment/AssignmentQuestion_3.md

-## Assignment No.3 (Soft Skills)
+# Assignment No.3 (Soft Skills)

-### Question 1.
+## `Question 1`.
 Come up with an elaborate Goal setting plan with getting a job as an objective.
 The role has to be relevant to the course that you are currently pursuing.

 => `Setting a Goal, For My Case it's FSDS which typically means Full Stack Data Science.`
 - Now The Goal is splitted into two parts a long term goal and a short term goal.